dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 </div>
 ```

-You will notice that i have replaced the hardcoded names with the user details rendered with the view.
+You will notice that I have replaced the hardcoded names with the user details rendered with the view.

 Add a check to `index.hbs` to ensure user is logged in before they can see the quotes using the `connect-ensure-login`.